-Planned maps as control group.
-An additional strategy to address the potential bias of individuals living near highways is to use transportation plans designed by the Federal government as a control group.
+signed by the Federal government as a control group.
 I digitize plans created by Federal engineers for 100 metro areas in the 1955 General Location of National System of Interstate Highways report.
-I use as control group individuals who would have been displaced by or living within 100 meters of a highway if the Federal plans had been implemented.27 The intuition of this strategy is that the economic and geographic fundamentals of the neighborhoods where highways were planned should be similar to those where highways were built, thus by directly controlling for the groups differences, i.e. race, the two groups should be comparable.
-However, there are two drawbacks to this approach.
+I use as control group individuals who would have been displaced by or living within 100 meters of a highway if the Federal plans had been implemented.24 The intuition of this strategy is that the economic and geographic fundamentals of the neighborhoods where highways were planned should be similar to those where highways were built, thus by directly controlling for the groups differences, i.e. race, the two groups should be comparable.25

+There are, however, two potential drawbacks to this approach.
 First, the Federal government only provided maps for 100 cities, where only 42 built highways between 1950 and 1960.
-Thus, it reduces the sample of cities used in the analysis.28 Second, the fact that some segments were built and other were not may indicate the presence of ommitted variables that can affect the interpretation of these estimates.
+Thus, it reduces the sample of cities used in the analysis.
+Second, the fact that some segments were built and other were not may indicate the presence of ommitted variables that can affect the interpretation of these estimates.
 Mowitz and Wright (1962) presents anecdotal evidence in favor of this interpretation.
 When discussing the construction of their highway network, councilman Del Smith, of Detroit City Council, raised the question as to the city was constrained by the routes indicated in the maps.
 State officials responded that the map were not a legal contract, but rather a guideline.
-As a consequence, the estimates presented in this section should be interpreted with caution.
+More information about the federal maps can be found in Appendix Section E.5.